sihyunjeon/generators-cmsdaslpc2024/_episodes/01-introduction.md

 {: .output}

 Take a look at the run card again and see if number of events to generate (`nevents`) is changed to `5000`.
+And change it back to `10000` using same command and check again.

 As shown above, there are several phase space cuts set by default (e.g. `10.0 = ptl`).
 There is a handy command that removes all phase space cuts at once (instead of doing `set run_card ptl 0`, `set run_card ptj 0`, ... one by one by hand).